Question and Answer Section

 What is Pharmaceutical Grade?

 Pharmaceutical grade/standard relates to the purity of an oil.
-Nordic Naturals fish oils are tested, before and after production, for heavy metals, PCBs, and dioxin.
+Nordic Naturals and Omax-3 fish oils are tested, before and after production, for heavy metals, PCBs, and dioxin.
 The results are documented showing the absence of these environmental toxins.
 Only a true pharmaceutical grade/standard product will pass these standards.
-Nordic Naturals products test well below pharmaceutical grade/standard because they are solely based on the Norwegian Medicinal Standard, which is the only true pharmaceutical grade/standard to be revered.
+Nordic Naturals and Omax-3 products test well below pharmaceutical grade/standard because they are solely based on the Norwegian Medicinal Standard, which is the only true pharmaceutical grade/standard to be revered.

 Will EFAs interfere with my medical condition or medications I’m taking?

 Check with your health care professional since EFAs can reduce blood viscosity and are not recommended if you are using blood thinners, taking high doses of aspirin, or anticipating surgery.

 Can EFAs be taken with other supplements?

 Yes, EFAs can be taken with a wide variety of supplements.
 EFAs are extremely well tolerated, natural, health-promoting, and safe to use every day.